dixon629/cardemo/README.md

 ##camera control
 Gesture to control camera

-**Change you own Apple account to sign codes if you want to run it on your iPhone**
+**Change to you own Apple account to sign codes if you want to run it on your iPhone**